54yyyu/code-mcp/README.md

 3. Sets up an SSH tunnel to securely communicate with the remote server
 4. Configures Claude Desktop to use the remote connection

 This allows you to work with codebases on remote servers, including cloud VMs and containers.
+When you're done, press Ctrl+C to terminate the SSH tunnel and clean up the configuration.

 ## Features